 Children and sometimes, even adults are afraid of making mistakes.
 The fear of failing may hinder your child’s enthusiasm to learn or try new experiences.
 Help your child develop a love for learning math by telling them that making a mistake is a way to improve their capability.
 Celebrate and acknowledge when they succeed, and encourage and guide them when they failed to do it right.

 4. Don’t Compare

-Parents are the child’s first educator, and one that understands them better than anyone else.
-Use a variety of fun techniques like games, engage in math related conversations and plan a series of engaging math activities to teach and talk about math.
+Parents are the child’s first educators and one that understands them better than anyone else.
+Use a variety of fun techniques like games, engage in math-related conversations and plan a series of engaging math activities to teach and talk about math.
 Help your child develop the right mindset and a love for learning, and it will lead them towards success!

 This article is contributed by Seriously Addictive Mathematics (S.A.M).